harrycguo/ExternalAuthModule/README.md

 It is a simple External Auth that does 2 things:

-1) Redirect the User to a custom JSP webpage with a form for a username
+1) `GET`: Redirect the User to a custom JSP webpage with a form for a username
-2) Takes the username from the form and creates a Java Subject from it.
-Setting the username as the Username Principal.
+2) `POST`: Takes the username from the form and creates a Java Subject, setting the username as the Username Principal.

 NOTE: Your custom webpage will need to match the file name that is in the `GET` method.
 Your form will also need